Convert ODT to ORG

 Q: Do I need Emacs to use ORG files?

-Q: How are headings converted?
+Q: How are headings converted from ODT to ORG?

-Q: Are tables preserved?
+Q: Are tables preserved in the conversion?

-A: Yes, tables are converted to Org table format using pipes (|).
-Org tables can have formulas like spreadsheets: |name|value| with #+TBLFM for calculations.
+A: Yes, tables are converted to Org table format using pipe characters (|).
+Org tables support alignment, formulas (like a spreadsheet), and can be exported to other formats.
+Example: | Name | Value | with #+TBLFM for spreadsheet-style calculations.

 Q: Can I export ORG back to other formats?